 Strengths and Weaknesses of Highland Material for the Chalcolithic and Bronze Age

-Before suggesting research questions and recommendations (6.9), it is useful to identify the regional Chalcolithic and Bronze Age archaeology strengths and weaknesses and to characterise these as either ‘within reach of a solution’ (opportunities) or ‘with no obvious solution’ (threats).
+Before suggesting research questions and recommendations (Chapter 6.10), it is useful to identify the regional Chalcolithic and Bronze Age archaeology strengths and weaknesses and to characterise these as either ‘within reach of a solution’ (opportunities) or ‘with no obvious solution’ (threats).
 Many of these relate to all periods outlined in Chapter 3 and are relevant to this discussion.

 - Very site-rich, visible landscapes of Bronze Age date with associated deep peat basins.
 These can therefore offer a particularly in-depth view of the start of, use of and end of settlement within a potentially date-rich palaeoenvironmental record.